joshuaptfan/KF2-drop-farm/README.md

 Idle KF2 for 30 minutes before first run?
 [Y/N]:
 ```

-__Depending on the performance of your computer, you may need to adjust the wait time for game launch.__ Do this by opening the .vbs file in Notepad, the variable is clearly labeled near the top of the script.
+__Depending on the performance of your computer, you may need to adjust the wait times for game launch and map load.__ Do this by opening the .vbs file in Notepad, the variables `intGameLoadWait` and `intMapLoadWait` are clearly labeled near the top of the script.

 ## What it does

 1. Starts Killing Floor 2
 2. Waits for 30 minutes if user opted to before first run
-3. Opens map KF-ZedLanding
+3. Opens map KF-Farmhouse
 4. Presses the "Ready Up" button
 5. Commits suicide
 6. Quits game